nuchana/Secure-your-password/README.md

     3.3 Then execute it with return and display it.

 4. Generate btn when use click the button to get user options.

+5. However, when I check the result, the password didn't match to what character types I picked earlier.
+I did all steps logically so not sure what I missed.
+Please help address this issue in your comments when you check my work

 ## Review